Location & Directions

 The conference venue is the Vienna University of Natural Resources and Life Sciences (BOKU).
 BOKU’s main building and several other buildings are located near to the “Türkenschanzpark”, a big park in the 18th district of Vienna.

-Registration, conference opening and public lecture are going to be in the newly renovated TüWi.
+Registration, conference opening and public lectures are going to take place in the newly renovated “TüWi” building.
+The sessions will take place in the Franz Schwackhöfer Haus (Peter-Jordan-Straße 82, 1190 Vienna).

 BOKU can be reached via several bus lines, that stop at “Dänenstraße”: